ServiceWeaver/weaver/website/docs.md

 }
 ```

+Here's an explanation of the code:

-`weaver.Init` initializes Service Weaver and returns a `weaver.Instance`.
-We'll explain
+- `weaver.Init(...)` initializes the Service Weaver application.
+It also returns
+  a `weaver.Instance`, which we assign to `root`.
+We'll explain instances in
-instances in more detail momentarily.
-For now, we use the instance to get a
+  more detail momentarily.
-network listener named `hello` on address `localhost:12345`.
-We then register a
+- `root.Listener(...)` returns a network listener, similar to
+  [`net.Listen`][net_listen].
+With Service Weaver, listeners are named.
+In this
+  case, we name the listener `"hello"`.
+A `weaver.ListenerOptions` configures
+  the listener.
+Here, we specify that the listener should listen on address
+  `localhost:12345`.
-handler for the `/hello?name=<name>` endpoint that returns a `Hello, <name>!`
+- `http.HandleFunc(...)` registers an HTTP handler for the `/hello?name=<name>`
+  endpoint.
+The handler returns a `Hello, <name>!` greeting.
-greeting.
+- `http.Serve(lis, nil)` runs the HTTP server on the provided listener.

 Run `go mod tidy` and then `go run .`.
 The program should print out the name of
 the application and a unique deployment id.
 It should then block serving HTTP